jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 # Background

-In this post I will cover a few low rank tensor decomposition techniques for taking layers in existing deep learning models and making them more compact.
+In this post I will cover a few low rank tensor decomposition methods for taking layers in existing deep learning models and making them more compact.
 I will also share PyTorch code that uses [Tensorly](https://tensorly.github.io/stable/index.html) for performing CP decomposition and Tucker decomposition of convolutional layers.

 Although hopefully most of the post is self contained, a good review of tensor decompositions can be found [here](http://www.sandia.gov/~tgkolda/pubs/pubfiles/TensorReview.pdf).
 The author of Tensorly also created some [really nice notebooks](https://github.com/JeanKossaifi/tensorly-notebooks) about Tensors basics.
 That helped me getting started, and I recommend going through that.